February 3, 2021

 Configuration management is the primary process to execute frequently the fast and continuous deployment of new code in this phase.
 It helps to establish and curate the consistency of the applications’ performance and functional conditions.

-Many containerization tools like Ansible, Puppet, Chef, and others are the useful DevOps tools used in this phase for configuration management for correct Continuous Deployment of new codes into the servers.
+Many containerization tools like Ansible, Puppet, Chef, and others are useful DevOps tools used in this phase for configuration management for correct Continuous Deployment of new codes into the servers.
 These tools help produce consistency across many stages of the DevOps lifecycle from development to staging, testing to the production environment.
-They also help for scaling up and down instances softly to offer an error-free production environment.
-They package and replicate the same dependencies and make applications easy for running on various computers.
+They also help to scale up and down instances softly to offer an error-free production environment.
+They package and replicate the same dependencies and make applications easy to run on various computers.